jkroepke/helm-secrets/docs/ArgoCD Integration.md

 ```

 ### Making the key accessible within ArgoCD
-#### Method 1: Mount the private key from a kubernetes secret as volume
+#### Method 1: Mount the private key from a kubernetes secret as volume on the argocd-repo-server

-To use the *secrets+gpg-import / secrets+age-import* syntax, we need to mount the key on the ArgoCD Repo Server.
+To use the *secrets+gpg-import / secrets+age-import* syntax, the keys needs to be mounted on the **argocd-repo-server**.

 This is an example values file for the [ArgoCD Server Helm chart](https://argoproj.github.io/argo-helm).
 ```yaml